adaltas/node-nikita/src/file/cson.coffee.md

 # `nikita.file.cson(options, callback)`

 ## Options
-E

 * `backup`
   Create a backup, append a provided string to the filename extension or a timestamp if value is not a string.
 * `content`
   Object to stringify.
 * `target`
   File path where to write content to or a callback.
 * `merge`
   Read the target if it exists and merge its content.

 ## Callback parameters

 * `err`
   Error object if any.
 * `written`
   Number of written actions with modifications.

 ## Example